neginnilforosh/HMM_KunitzDomain/README.md

 The trained HMMs (`structure_based.hmm`, `sequence_based.hmm`) and both alignments are included and can be used directly for Kunitz domain detection without re-running the full pipeline.

----

-## 📧 Contact

-**Group 7 — Laboratory of Bioinformatics 1**
-Department of Pharmacy and Biotechnology
-Alma Mater Studiorum – Università di Bologna

----

-## 📄 License

-This project is licensed under the MIT License.